 - DO pay attention to changes in your child's sleeping, eating or toileting habits as they can sometimes be indicators.

 - DO show support for whatever your child tells you, try not to show that you are upset as this will impact their comfort level in being honest about the topic.

 - DO NOT ask direct questions--such as "Has Uncle Bob ever touched you?"
 Inquire in general about different people that your child is in contact with.

 - DO NOT use dolls or stuffed animals to demonstrate on--this can invite "magical thinking" into the scenario as children commonly engage in pretend play with these toys.

 If your child does disclose something that is concerning--avoid the temptation to ask direct or leading questions.
 Bring this information to the attention of the appropriate authorities: the Division for Children Youth and Families (1-800-894-5533) and/or your local police department.
 Ask for help, get support for yourself, and let your child know that you are proud of them for talking to you.
+For more information, check out this article on talking to your child about body safety.
 Please feel free to contact the Child Advocacy Center of Rockingham County with further questions.